A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 15
+I am pretty amazed by how today I managed to solve both parts.
+For the first one I had no problem at all, the algorithm I imagined worked perfectly once I managed to write it down as intended.
+For the second it took me a while to understand why my idea didn't work, but I have been enlightened somehow and realized that `backtrack` technique was the way to proceed.
+Probably not the most efficient solution, but it served the purpose.
+Bonus points, both solutions are recursive!
+Incredible!

 # Day 14
 What a day!
 I love these kind of puzzles where the output is also visual :)
 Luckily for me, today has been quite easy to get both stars, and I couldn't have